genomicsclass/leanpub/manuscript/clt_in_practice.md

 })
 ```

 Now we can use qq-plots to see how well CLT approximations works for these.
 If in fact the normal distribution is a good approximation the points should fall on a straight line when compared to normal quantiles.
 The more it deviates, the worse the approximation.
-We also show, in the title, the average and SD of the observed distribution showing how the SD decreases with {$$}\sqrt{N} {/$$}as predicted.
+We also show, in the title, the average and SD of the observed distribution showing how the SD decreases with {$$}\sqrt{N} {/$$} as predicted.

 ```r
 library(rafalib)